lockedatapublished/blog/content/posts/2018-05-24-Using-R-interface-with-Airtable-API.md

 Other bits you can do
 -----------------------
-If you don't want to select some random data here are a few other things you can do.
+If you don't want to select some random data here are a few other things you can do:

 If you type
 ```airtable$`<your tab/sheet>` ```
 You can get a list of functions available for you to play with